| David G. Simons M.D.: Above

 Excerpted from "Fibromyalgia and Chronic Myofascial Pain: A Survival

 Manual" edition 2, by Devin J. Starlanyl.
+Back to

 Top